emproof-com/nyxstone/README.md

 [![Github Cpp CI Badge](https://github.com/emproof-com/nyxstone/actions/workflows/cpp.yml/badge.svg)](https://github.com/emproof-com/nyxstone/actions/workflows/cpp.yml)

-Nyxstone is a assembler/disassembler library based on LLVM.
+Nyxstone is a assembler and disassembler library based on LLVM.
 Unlike other great frameworks like keystone and capstone, Nyxstone does not ship with parts of LLVM.
 Instead, Nyxstone interfaces with low-level LLVM 15 internals (without patching them) to assemble and disassemble.

 [//]: # (TODO: Improve this section, maybe talk about Nyx)